Khahory/Water_bucket_challenge_docker/readme.md

 You have an X-gallon and a Y-gallon jug that you can fill from a lake.
 (Assume lake has unlimited amount of water.)
 By using only an X-gallon and Y-gallon jug (no third jug), measure Z gallons of water.

+### GOALS
+1. Measure Z gallons of water in the most efficient way.
+2. Build a UI where a user can enter any input for X, Y, Z and see the solution.
+3. If no solution, display “No Solution”.

 ## Download
 Docker: https://www.docker.com/

 ## Installation
 1. Clone the repository
 2. Run the command `docker compose up` in the root folder of the project
+3. Wait for the docker containers to be built and started (frontend can take a while)
-3. Go to http://localhost:3000/ in your browser
+4. Go to http://localhost:3000/ in your browser
-4. Enjoy
+5. Enjoy

 ## About the docker-compose
 1. The docker-compose file contains 2 services